 Picasso mixed surrealism and classicism in Walter’s portrait in “Le Reve.”
 Classicism can be seen in the painting’s muted colors, smooth lines, and calm composition.
 On the other hand, the painting also has surreal parts, like the face’s strange shape and the dreamy atmosphere.
 These parts perfectly show Picasso’s unique style, which combines classic and surreal elements to make a painting that is both interesting and mysterious.

 There is erotic imagery in “Le Reve.”
 In the painting, Walter is lying down, her legs slightly apart in a seductive pose, and her eyes are closed in a dreamy, attractive way.
 If one inspects “Le Reve” in careful detail, one notices that half of the model’s face is Picasso’s erect penis hidden behind her upturned face.
-The painting further suggests the lover’s lust for the woman in her sleep as her right nipple is exposed, and her hands form a vagina.
+The painting further suggests the lover’s lust for the woman in her sleep as her right nipple is exposed, and her hands form a V shape.

 Picasso’s portraits of his lovers are not always so sensual.
 If you want to understand the birth of the Cubism Art Movement that Picasso is so famous for, check out my post about a portrait of a different lover with Ma Jolie.